sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

-In simple terms, a token bonding curve is a function $$p(s)$$ that takes the total supply of tokens in circulation $$s$$, and returns the "*instantaneous*" price per token (in some other currency units).
+In simple terms, a token bonding curve is a function $$p(s)$$ that takes the total supply of tokens in circulation $$s$$, and returns the "*instantaneous*" price per token (in some currency units, e.g. US Dollars or [ETH](https://www.coindesk.com/price/ethereum)).
 Then to buy or sell a given amount of token, we integrate $$p(s)$$ to calculate the price of the transaction.
 The simplest case is a constant bonding curve, where the integral would be proportional to the amount of token, and that is the intuition we have from the *day to day* usage of money.
 If you want to learn more about bonding-curves check out the blog posts by [yos.io](https://yos.io/2018/11/10/bonding-curves/), [relevant.community](https://blog.relevant.community/how-to-make-bonding-curves-for-continuous-token-models-3784653f8b17), , and